Amargosa Opera House and Hotel, Death Valley Junction, California

 Click any picture to enlarge.

 The entire city of Death Valley Junction was purchased by Marta Becket in 1974.
-Various ad-hoc restoration projects followed.
-The Amargosa Opera House became a personal project for Marta, including providing a venue for her dance performances and the site for her elaborate series of murals.
+Various ad-hoc restoration projects followed as a personal project for Marta,.
+Restoration projects included an auditorium, named the Amargosa Opera House, which became a venue for her dance performances.
+Parts of the main building became the hotel and contain the site for Marta's elaborate series of murals.

 Steeped in history, the Amargosa Opera House is worth a visit.
 The variable state of repair of the premises is part of the charm.
 Many of the rooms contain murals painted by Marta.
-Performances by Marta are still given Saturday nights during the season.
+Performances by Marta were given Saturday nights during the season.
+The current performance schedule is indeterminate. .

 Visit the Amargosa Opera House and Hotel web site.